imukeshkaushal/Geeks_DSA/readme.md

 - Loops are used in JavaScript to perform repeated tasks based on a condition.
 Conditions typically return true or false .
 A loop will continue running until the defined condition returns false .

+Q.21.
+Is Recursion is an Algoritim ?

+- Yes, Recursion is an Algoritim because the fuction is calling itself by the direct or indirect.

+Q.22.
+What are the time compexity of the basis Queue operations (enque, dequeue, Peek) ?

+- O(1);

+Q.23.
+What are the time compexity of the basis Stack operations (push, pop, top) ?

+- O(1);

+Q.24.
+What do you understand by the Binery Search?

+- Binary search is an efficient algorithm for finding an item from a sorted list of items.
+It works by repeatedly dividing in half the portion of the list that could contain the item, until you've narrowed down the possible locations to just one.

+Q.25.
+What are some common uses for 2 D Arrays in Programming?

+- Using 2d arrays, you can store so much data at one moment, which can be passed at any number of functions whenever required.

+Q.26.
+What are the benefits and limitation of using Two Pointer Technique?

+-

+Q.27.
+How would you impliment an algoritim for solving the knapsack Problem?
+What is the Time complexity of this algoritim?

+-

+Q.28.
+Difference between Stack and Queue?

+- Stack :

+1. A stack is a data structure that stores a collection of elements, with operations to push (add) and pop (remove) elements from the top of the stack.

+2. Stacks are based on the LIFO principle, i.e., the element inserted at the last, is the first element to come out of the list.

+3. Insertion and deletion in stacks takes place only from one end of the list called the top.

+4. Stack does not have any types.

+- Queue :

+1. A queue is a data structure that stores a collection of elements, with operations to enqueue (add) elements at the back of the queue, and dequeue (remove) elements from the front of the queue.

+2. Queues are based on the FIFO principle, i.e., the element inserted at the first, is the first element to come out of the list.

+3. Insertion and deletion in queues takes place from the opposite ends of the list.
+The insertion takes place at the rear of the list and the deletion takes place from the front of the list.

+4. Queue is of three types – 1.
+Circular Queue 2.
+Priority queue 3. double-ended queue.

+Q.29.
+What is Insertion Sort?

+- Insertion sort is a sorting algorithm in which the elements are transferred one at a time to the right position.
+In other words, an insertion sort helps in building the final sorted list, one item at a time, with the movement of higher-ranked elements.
+An insertion sort has the benefits of simplicity and low overhead.

+Q.30.
+Difference between Data Structure and Algoritim?

+- Data Structure :

+1. Defination : The way data is organized, stored, and retrieved
+2. Perpose : Provides an efficient way to organize and store data for easy retrieval and modification
+3. Operations : Insertion, Deletion, Search, Update, Traverse, etc.
+4. Examples : Array, Linked List, Stack, Queue, Tree, Graph, Hash Table, etc.

+- Algoritim :

+1. Defination : A set of instructions used to solve a specific problem or perform a specific task
+2. Perpose : Provides a systematic approach to solving problems by breaking them down into smaller, more manageable steps

+3. Operations : Sorting, Searching, Optimization, Pathfinding, etc.
+4. Examples : Sorting, Searching, Graph Traversal, Dynamic Programming, Divide and Conquer, etc.

+Q.31.
+How does Dequeue Differs from Queue?

+- The operations allowed in the queue are:

+1. insert an element at the rear
+2. delete element from the front
+3. get the last element
+4. get the first element
+5. check the size of the queue
+6. check if the queue is empty or not

+- The operations allowed in deque are:
+1. insert an element at the back
+2. Insert an element at the front
+3. delete the element at the back
+4. delete the element from the front
+5. get the last element
+6. get the first element
+7. check the size of the deque
+8. check if the deque is empty or not

+Q.32.
+How does memoization improve the performance of a recursive function?

+* Memoization is a way to potentially make functions that use recursion run faster.
+As I'll show in an example below, a recursive function might end up performing the same calculation with the same input multiple times.